-The Short & Long Set 1934-1947
+The Short Set (1941 – 1947)

 First, while Walking Liberty Half Dollars are old, they are not so early as to make finding high grade examples impossible.
-Second, with the advent of independent grading reliable pricing information is assured, making buy or sell decisions easy.
+Second, with the advent of independent grading reliable pricing is assured, making buy or sell decisions easy.
 Third, the Walking Liberty Half Dollar front (obverse) and back (reverse) are beautiful – symbolic and tied to American history.

 History & Why Grading Is Key

-Mr. Weinman’s comments are important: “The design of the Walking Liberty Half Dollar bears a full-length figure of Liberty, the folds of the stars and stripes flying in the breeze as a background, progressing in full stride toward the dawn of a new day, carrying branches of laurel and oaks, symbolic of civil and military glory.
+Mr. Weinman’s comments: “The design of the Walking Liberty Half Dollar bears a full-length figure of Liberty, the folds of the stars and stripes flying in the breeze as a background, progressing in full stride toward the dawn of a new day, carrying branches of laurel and oaks, symbolic of civil and military glory.
 The hand of the figure is outstretched in bestowal of the spirit of Liberty.
 The reverse of the Walking Liberty Half Dollar shows an eagle perched high upon a mountain crag, his wings unfolded, fearless in spirit and conscious of his power.
 Springing from a rift in the rock is a sapling of Mountain Pine symbolic of America”.

 2. Major auction houses feature this coin because of its extensive collector base and wide appeal.

 3. Our guess is that about 10% of rare coin buyers are active traders meaning the other 90% work at accumulating a position and rarely consider selling.
 The corollary is that over time less Walking Liberty Half Dollars come on the market.

 4. Inflation is not in the headlines but with our government spending it’s only a matter of time.
 Many believe high grade rare coins are great inflation fighters because the aggressive inflation of the 1970’s saw unprecedented price increases.